snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 - **snowplow_fractribution_paths_to_non_conversion**: Path combinations leading to non-conversion.
 - **snowplow_fractribution_sessions_by_customer_id**: Channel information by session timestamp, where an event timestamp is considered as the session start.

+Once the models are generated, the next step is to run a python script which is included in the package to run the fractribution calculations.
 ### Differences to Fractribution

 There are some changes from the [original](https://github.com/google/fractribution) Fractribution code that have been noted below.